REPPL/qtp/README.md

 3. **Generic:** `#FFFF00` *(yellow)*

-### Configuration options
+### Configuration

 At the moment, the only configuration option is to specify whether to 'anonymise' text output.
-More options may follow in the future; this option should also be moved to be an [optional argument](#Optional%20arguments), but that's not yet the case.
+More options may follow in the future; this option should also be moved to be an [optional argument](#Arguments), but that's not yet the case.

 #### Anonymise text